telerik/blazor-docs/components/filemanager/events.md

         Files = new List<FlatFileEntry>(Files);
     }

-    // fetch the FileManager data
     protected override async Task OnInitializedAsync()
     {
         Files = await GetFlatFileEntries();
     }

-    // a model to bind the FileManager.
-Should usually be in its own separate location. public class FlatFileEntry
+    public class FlatFileEntry
     {
         public string Id { get; set; }